-We had always made naan bread to go with various Indian-inspired meals until we tried rotis.
+We had always made naan bread (or sourdough naan) to go with various Indian-inspired meals until we tried rotis.
 Rotis (a.k.a. chapatis) are traditional Indian Flatbreads that are made without any yeast.
 No yeast means no waiting.
 It doesn’t have to prove, so you can mix and cook it right away.
 However, resting the dough for a short period of time goes a long way.
 You can use wholemeal flour, add garlic powder or herbs, but here we’re sharing the simplest recipe for rotis you’ll ever find.

 Not only do we serve these with dahls and curries, but we also use these every time we make fajitas (hope Mexicans won’t take offence) or make any lunch wraps.

 With so few ingredients and not much work, I am always impressed at how tasty they turn out.
 Mixing self-raising flour, some salt, oil, and water produces something of amazing flavour and texture – an Indian Roti.
 All ingredients mixed together will produce a firm dough.
 I knead the dough for 5 minutes and pop it in a bowl.
 Cover with a tea towel (or clingfilm) and leave for 20 minutes to an hour to rest.
 Whilst you can get away without resting the dough, it certainly helps the texture of the cooked rotis.
 As the dough rests, gluten develops making these Indian flatbreads more elastic, easier to roll out and very soft when cooked.